Cosmoglobe/zodipy/docs/install.md

 ## Dependencies
-ZodiPy has the following dependencies:
+ZodiPy has the following dependencies (these are automatically downloaded when using pip):

 - [Astropy](https://www.astropy.org) (>= 5.0.1)
 - [NumPy](https://numpy.org)